-NATIONALLY RECOGNIZED STATISTICAL RATING ORGANIZATIONS (NRSRO's): Firms designated by the U.S. Securities and Exchange Commission (SEC) to evaluate that review the creditworthiness of debt the issuers of debt securities, and express their opinions in the form of standardized letter ratings (e.g. AAA, AA, A, BBB, etc.).
-The three primary NRSROsrating agencies referenced by OCTA are include Standard & Poor's Global Ratings, Moody's Investors Services, Inc., and Fitch Ratings, Inc. and Kroll Bond Rating Agency, Inc.
+NATIONALLY RECOGNIZED STATISTICAL RATING ORGANIZATIONS (NRSROs): Firms designated by the U.S. Securities and Exchange Commission (SEC) to evaluate the creditworthiness of debt issuers and express their opinions in the form of standardized letter ratings (e.g. AAA, AA, A, BBB, etc.).
+The three primary NRSROs referenced by OCTA are Standard & Poor's Global Ratings, Moody's Investors Services, Inc., and Fitch Ratings, Inc.